FAQs

 What is the process for calculating and reporting portfolio alignment?

 Signatories will annually assess climate alignment in line with the Technical Guidance for all business activities.
-This means that signatories will calculate the carbon intensity of vessels in their portfolio in order to assess the climate alignment at the portfolio level, using data collected in the IMO DCS, decarbonisation trajectories produced by the Secretariat and insurance providers’ portfolio data.
+This means that signatories will calculate the emission intensity of vessels in their portfolio in order to assess the climate alignment at the portfolio level, using data from the reccomended third party data provider, decarbonisation trajectories produced by the Secretariat, and the signatory’s portfolio data.

-What exactly do signatories need to report?
-What of that becomes public?
+What exactly do signatories and affiliate members need to report?
+What becomes public?

 Does becoming a signatory create significant reporting requirements?